 Most personal injury cases settle out of court and never go to trial.
-This is usually in both parties’ best interests because it reduces the fees related to court proceedings.
-However, there are some situations in which plaintiffs should take their cases to court.
+This is usually in both parties’ interests because it reduces the time investment and related fees.
+However, plaintiffs should take their cases to court in some situations.

-The trial process is more than just prosecution vs defense trying to one up each other in front of the jury.
-Here’s what to expect if your personal injury claim goes to trial.
+The trial process is more than just your lawyer versus the defendant’s attorney trying to one-up each other in front of the jury.
+The process can be long and stressful unless you know what to expect at game time.

 For a free legal consultation, call 800-537-8185

 How Long does a Personal Injury Trial Take?

 The personal injury lawsuit process is different for everyone.
 A judge trial of a simple auto accident claim could take less than a day.
 This is especially true in cases where the fault is well-established, such as most rear-end collision claims.

 In contrast, a trial can last days to weeks if it involves a complicated case where the parties are in dispute over accident liability, and the plaintiff has substantial injuries.
 The judge is responsible for keeping the courtroom process moving efficiently.
 Most personal injury trials last only a couple of hours, although a day or two is not uncommon.